ministryofjustice/hmpps-digital-prison-reporting-frontend/docs/integration-guides/integrating-the-platform.md

 ### DPD path config

-Add your DPD path to the `config.ts` file

-This is location on in the definitions repo where your DPDs are stored.
+The DPD path is location in the definitions repo where your DPDs are stored.
 The path commonly follows this pattern:

 ```
 definitions/prisons/dps/${yourServiceName}
 ```

+Add your DPD path to the `config.ts` file:

 ```js
 export default {